At present, SERV concentrates on:

 • Small mammals - rabbits, ferrets, guinea pigs, rats, mice

 • Reptiles - snakes, lizards, turtles

 • Amphibians - frogs, axolotls

 Under their care, all aspects of preventative health, husbandry, medicine, surgery and hospitalisation for these species are catered for.
-The SERV vets consult as primary accession and referral exotic small mammal and reptile/amphibian vets in Sydney at the North Shore Veterinary Specialist Centre.
+The SERV vets consult as primary accession and referral exotic small mammal and reptile/amphibian and bird vets in Sydney at the North Shore Veterinary Specialist Centre.

 Dr David Vella

 Dr David Vella is the Director of Sydney Exotics and Rabbit Vets.
 He graduated with a Bachelor of Science (1992) and a Bachelor of Veterinary Science (1996) – both from the University of Sydney.
 In 2009, David became a Diplomate of the American Board of Veterinary Practitioners (DABVP) in Exotic Companion Mammals, the first Australian vet to achieve these credentials.
 This Diplomate accreditation focuses on the veterinary care of mammals such as rabbits, ferrets and rodents.

 Dr Vella was amongst the first vets worldwide to sit the inaugural DABVP examinations in this specialty.
 Dr Vella has gained extensive clinical experience in treating exotic pets having focussed on this field whilst working in the United Kingdom and Sydney.